ccjmne/0xff-quine/README.txt

 that of the output of `node out`, for which I recommend the GNU `sha???sum` or `diff` utilities.

-    Although that test in itself doesn't attest to the exactitude of the quine, I like the idea of feeding a couple of generations of the original script through the interpreter:
+    Although this following test in itself doesn't attest to the exactitude of the quine, I like the idea of feeding a couple of generations of the original script through the interpreter:

         node out | node - | node - | node - | node -